Donsr97/Globant-API-DSR/README.md

 ### Exercise 2

-The approach was similar to the first exercise, but in this case, I worked with grouping by **year**.
+The approach was similar to the first exercise, but in this case, I worked with grouping only by **year**.
 The average calculations were performed directly in the service.

 ## Notes on Testing